BAK2K3/CIRPG/README.md

 ### Content Requirements

-The “content” within this project relates to the entries within the Codex.
-Each entry will either be a Character, and Enemy, or a Weapon, and will have a name, and image, a unique set of stats, and an associated Tier.
+The **content** within this project relates to the entries within the Codex.
+Each entry will either be a Character, an Enemy, or a Weapon, and will have a name, and image, a unique set of stats, and an associated Tier.
 All game mechanics are centred around these Codex entries and their associated stats.